trevoronions/ECE-230L---Trevor-Onions-Reagan-Ovechka/lab08/README.md

 Takes a single data stream and can produce mutliple ouputs based on the select line.

 ### What other uses might these circuits have?
 (Think Shannon’s)
-Mulitplexers can be used to implement a boolean
+Multiplexers can be used to implement a boolean function with Shannon's expanion and break it down into smaller components.
+The demultiplexer can undo Shannon's expansion and expand the boolean function.